 How is my Chapter 13 Plan payment determined?

 Your Chapter 13 Plan requires you to make regular payments to the Chapter 13 Trustee.
 The amount you are required to pay is based upon factors such as your monthly income, allowed living expenses, amount of equity you have in your property, and whether or not your mortgage payments will be made through the Trustee.

-What if I receive additional income while in Chapter 13?
+What if I receive additional income or other money while in Chapter 13?